Marketing and Communications Overview

 See below for some helpful guidelines to working with our office.

-- Janine Fisher, assistant director of marketing and communications.
-Janine is in her ninth year working in the MC Office, and 16th year as a staff member at Pitt.
+- Janine Fisher, director of marketing and communications.
+Janine has been with Student Affairs since 2006, and has been a staff member at Pitt since 2003.
 Janine is a proud Pitt alum and manages the day-to-day operations of the department, including playing a lead role in developing and implementing a variety of strategic multi-media marketing campaigns.
-Janine also manages many administrative functions, including budgeting.
-Janine can be reached at email@example.com or 648-1049.
+Janine can be reached at email@example.com or 412.648-1049.

 We want to accommodate the media as best we can in a prompt and professional manner.